Table of Contents

 Nested tags

-An example of a more complex HTML tag are nested tags, commonly seen in list tags.
-Ordered lists that use the ol tag and unordered lists use the ul tag, but both types of list also make use of the li tag nested inside of them.
+Nested tags, commonly seen in list tags, are an example of a more complex HTML tag.
+Ordered lists use the ol tag, and unordered lists use the ul tag, but both lists also use the li tag nested inside of them.

 Ordered lists are lists that are numbered and look like this: